fourthletter/mozsprint-repo-sentencingbynumbers/README.md

 Thank you for visiting the Sentencing By Numbers project repository.
 This document (the README file) is a hub to give you some information about the Sentencing by Numbers project.

-Technology used by governments should be transparent and accountable to the public.
-Governments are using this technology to decide who to incarcerate, provide medical care, or give food.
-The underpinning of these decision-making tools are created from algorithms.
-These tools have recently been used to measure "risk" in the United States and assign "social scores" to individuals in China.
+Governments are using technology to decide who to incarcerate, provide medical care, or give access to affordable housing.
+These decision-making tools are made from algorithms to measure "risk" in the United States and assign "social scores" to individuals in China.
+These tools are often used without public consent and udnermine civil liberties and data privacy.
+These tools should be transparent and accountable to the public.

-We want to help the public look behind the curtain of the great and powerful AI.
-Dismantling these black boxes may help us evaluate whether these tools are perpetuating racial, ethnic, and economic biases.
-Join us during the Global Sprint to help the public dismantle these black boxes.
+Please join us during the Global Sprint to dismantle these black boxes and help the public reveal what is behind the curtain of these machines.

 ## Getting Started